Complexity of the Ackermann fragment with one leading existential quantifier: Proof of the upper bound

-Observe that the size of the description of a witness is in the worst case exponential with respect to $|\varphi|$ (the length of $\varphi$), which is too large for our purposes.
+Observe that the size of the description of $\modelC$ in a witness $(\modelC,s)$ is in the worst case exponential with respect to $|\varphi|$ (the length of $\varphi$), which causes the description of the whole witness to be too large for our purposes.
 However, to determine whether

-holds, we only need to know the truth values that the atomic formulas of $\psi$ receive under the assignment $f$ in the model $\modelC$, and these can be described using descriptions which have size polynomial with respect to $\varphi$.
-The alternating procedure will in addition require the $1$-types of elements of $\modelC$, but again these can be described with short descriptions.
+holds, we only need to know, in addition to $C$ and $s$, the truth values that atomic formulas of $\psi$ receive under the assignment $s$ in the model $\modelC$, and these can be described using descriptions which have size polynomial with respect to $|\varphi|$, since $\psi$ has at most $|\psi|$ subformulas.
+We also note that, besides true atomic formulas, our alternating procedure needs to know the $1$-types of elements of $\modelC$, which can of course also be described with a description of size polynomial with respect to $|\varphi|$.

 We will now present the promised alternating procedure.
-First, we will define an auxiliary alternating process \textbf{AckermannSatRoutine}$(\varphi,\pi_0,c,\pi)$, where $c$ is a counter (natural number) and $\pi_0$ and $\pi$ are $1$-types over $\sigma$.
+First, we will define an auxiliary alternating process \textbf{AckermannSatRoutine} that receives as its input a tuple